2023 Annual Meeting & Inauguration

-Muskogee, OK April 4th, 2022: As a Chamber we depend heavily on strong volunteer leadership to fulfill our mission and serve the businesses in Muskogee.
-To help recognize individuals who have shown exemplary success and distinguished themselves in their profession, and in Muskogee, we honored the service of six Chamber members at our Annual Meeting on Monday, April 4th, 2022.
+Muskogee, OK January 26, 2023: As a Chamber we depend heavily on strong volunteer leadership to fulfill our mission and serve the businesses in Muskogee.
+To help recognize individuals and businesses who have shown exemplary success and distinguished themselves, and in Muskogee, we honored the service of six Chamber members at our Annual Meeting on Thursday, January 26th.

-The 2021 Volunteer of the Year winner was Kim Jaquez.
+The 2022 Volunteer of the Year winner was Larry Hoffman.
 This year’s award recipient has been involved with many areas and organizations in Muskogee.
-This person is sure to be involved in Chamber committees and events.
-When called upon is there without question to assist.
+This person is sure to be involved in Chamber committees and events and especially present at the majority of ribbon cuttings.
+When called upon, they are there without question to assist.
+They have even gone above and beyond to mentor new chamber members to ensure they are involved with us.
 Their service extends past the Chamber and shines on other local organizations, and our community, probably too many to count on both hands.
-They are a part of the Relay for Life, City Parks and Rec Board, APT Golf Tournament, Leadership Muskogee class 26, and …….
-She is a wife, mom, daughter, sister and friend to many in this room.
-She is the definition of a true advocate for Muskogee with her professional career and her time volunteering proves that.
+This gentleman is a part of the Rotary Club, Bare Bones Film Festival, Gospel Rescue Mission, Boy Scouts and many more.
+After his retirement in 2013, he continued to be more active giving his time more than ever.
+He is the definition of a true advocate for Muskogee and his time volunteering and passion proves that.